robz/Linkages3/README.md

 \* any bar except ones between rotary inputs and reference points

-The rotary input will automatically reverse if it's about to put the linakge into an impossible configuration.
+Rotary inputs will automatically reverse if they're about to put the linakge into an impossible configuration.

 This is based from my [boilerplate](https://github.com/robz/boilerplate) repository.